bspear8/TCCart/Project2/Design-Team/Docs/ProjectPlan.md

 ###### Description

 The product is released to the customer.
-In this case, the product github commit code is submitted to tsquare by the project manager.
+In this case, the product GitHub commit code is submitted to T-Square by the project manager.

-###### Entrance Critera
+###### Entrance Criteria

 The product is integrated and is fully functional with no known errors.